V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

 * Set the Y stop screw so the endstop triggers just before the LowRider hits the end
 * If the endstop gets past the screw there is a good chance you will pop or bend the endstop lever.
 * Take your time here.
 I get a trigger and about 4mm more travel.
+* You can very easily bend the tab so it sticks out further to trigger easier.
+* Some people have a hard time here, if you pull the LR all the way to the belt holders the endstop tab should not go past the screw.
+I suspect some endstop tabs are just more narrow, very easy to bend it out a little to catch the screw further out and earlier.
+* (Pro tip, if you do not like this method you can use the YMAX endstop location instead and just make a few edits to your firmware to make it home to YMAX, back of the table, instead of YMIN, front of the table.)

 ---

 ![!LR4 Belts](../img/lr4/yb9.jpg){: loading=lazy width="600"}

-* Finish this belt just like the max side
+* Finish this belt just like the max side.
-* M3's to secure, correct tension
+* M3's to secure the belt, set the correct tension.
 * Y axis squaring gets set later.

 ---